YidiWuCE21/harvold/README.md

 The motivation behind Pokémon Harvold is twofold; the first is to improve as a developer by deepening my understanding of certain frameworks and tools.
 The second is because creating a Pokémon has been a personal goal of mine ever since my favourite browser-based game, Pokémon Omega, was nuked from orbit by Nintendo in 2014.

+The game generally uses Gen VI as a guideline for battle mechanics, although some mechanics like Mega Evolution are deliberately not supported.
+Pokémon past Gen V are not obtainable for nostalgia reasons.
+The story is not

+## Game Guide

+The generic gameplay loop is not much different from standard Pokémon games; you explore maps, catch Pokémon, and level them up.
+The Pokécenter can be used for healing in between battles.
+Trainers on routes can be fought for money, which can be used to purchase supplies and useful items at the Pokémart.
+Excess Pokémon are stored in your Box, and can be swapped into your party between battles.
+Items are stored in the bag, including TMs, HMs, and held items, which is where they can also be used.

+The game is not as railroaded as the handheld games in that there is no explicit story that limits map progression.
+Some regions, however, are gated behind certain HMs, which can be obtained from beating Gym Leaders.

+The current "end-game" is the Battle Mansion, a Pokémon Omega inspired Battle Facility, where you challenge 5 floors of trainers to fight.
+This activity can award rare TMs and evolution items unobtainable in the shop.

 ## Tech Stack Choices

 Django was an obvious choice for me as it was the web framework I used at my job.
 This was not a choice made for the sake of comfort, but because my work didn't let me fully explore the use of the framework.
 I wanted to understand how a web server actually functioned, how to use Django's ORM (we preferred raw SQL), and so on.
 I wanted the flexibility to play with all the tools in the Django environment and commit to my own design choices without going through the usual pipelines at work.